-In June 2016, NICEATM requested available data and information on approaches and/or technologies currently used for identifying potential developmental toxicants.
-Submitted information is being used to assess the state of the science and determine technical needs for non-animal test methods used to evaluate the potential of chemicals to induce adverse effects in offspring.
+In May 2018, NICEATM requested available data and information on approaches and/or technologies currently used for identifying potential developmental toxicants.
+Submitted information will be used to assess the state of the science and determine technical needs for non-animal test methods used to evaluate the potential of chemicals to induce adverse effects in offspring.

 Developmental toxicity tests evaluate the extent to which exposure to a chemical can interfere with normal development.
 Testing for a chemical’s potential to cause developmental toxicity is required by multiple regulatory agencies and uses large numbers of animals.
 NICEATM supports efforts to develop, validate, and implement alternative approaches for identifying potential developmental toxicants.
 The goal of these alternative approaches is to replace, reduce, or refine the use of animals in testing.

 Respondents to this request should provide information on any activities relevant to the development or validation of alternatives to in vivo developmental toxicity test methods currently used by federal agencies for regulatory and other decision contexts.
 NICEATM also requests available data from in vivo developmental studies, human or animal studies, or accidental human exposures, using the same chemicals used to evaluate the alternative developmental toxicity test methods.

 Respondents to this request for information should include their name, affiliation (if applicable), mailing address, telephone, email, and sponsoring organization (if any) with their communications.
 The deadline for receipt of the requested information is June 15.
 Responses to this notice will be posted on this webpage, and persons submitting responses will be identified by name and affiliation or sponsoring organization, if applicable.